-The number of Americans who will require long-term care services is expected to increase significantly, with seventy percent of people who are turning 65 expecting to require long-term care in their lifetime.
-However, the current public long-term care insurance financing system is already stretched thin, as millions of American retirees and their families are forced to tap into savings to pay for the increasing costs associated with their long-term care needs.
-Most Americans either do not understand the financial risks they may face because of a long-term care event or do not adequately prepare for the costs of long-term care as part of their retirement planning.
+Retirement Institute The number of Americans who will require long-term care services is expected to increase significantly.
+Seventy percent of people are turning 65 expecting to need longterm care in their lifetime.
+However, the current public longterm care insurance financing system is already stretched thin, as millions of American retirees and their families are forced to tap into savings to pay for the increasing costs associated with their long-term care needs.
+Most Americans either do not understand the financial risks they may face because of a long-term care event or do not adequately prepare for long-term care costs as part of their retirement planning.
 As a result, demand is growing for innovative private-sector solutions.
-Congress should conduct hearings to examine the threat posed by the potential cost of long-term care to our nation's retirement income security and explore solutions such as the "Long-Term Care Affordability Act" (S.4820-116th Congress).
-Through those hearings, Congress should develop a comprehensive national long-term care financing proposal to address this challenge through legislative and regulatory changes promoting private-sector innovation and development of new products designed to increase tax-advantaged, accessible, and affordable private long-term care insurance options, including allowing the use of tax-exempt retirement plan distributions to pay for long-term health care insurance.
+Congress should